 1- Find The cheapest way to get to Barcelona

 It’s a no brainer.
 The most obvious way to save money on your trip to Spain is on transportation getting there.
-Will it be by plane, train, automobile or some combination of all three?
+Will it be by plane,

-Since we live in France, just six hours from Barcelona and since we don’t own a car, we thought it would be fun AND INEXPENSIVE to take the train to Barcelona.
+Since we live in France, just six hours from Barcelona and since we don’t own a car, we thought it would be fun AND INEXPENSIVE to take the

 We decided to rent a car for the week which cost us less than 400 euros.
 That 400 euros covered the cost of the car, the GPS, gas and car insurance.

 Not only was it more affordable to drive but we got to take in the scenery on the drive over.
 There are some amazing buildings and churches between France and Spain.